WillACosta/willACosta/README.md

 ---

 Hi!
-I'm William, currently I work as a front-end developer and I study about Back-End, DevOps and a little bit UI/UX.
-I like keep me updated and read about clean code, SOLID and other best coding practices.
+I'm William, currently, I work as a front-end developer and I study Back-End, DevOps, and a little bit UI/UX.
+I like to keep myself updated and read about clean code, SOLID, and other best coding practices.

 <br>